GateraGael/Google-Research-Football-Environment-Experiment/ColabTutorial/colab_summary.md

 print("Steps: %d Reward: %.2f" % (steps, rew))
 ```

 The most notable argument here is the env_name, it is set to "academy_empty_goal_close".
-The pygame GUI does is not rendered by default since the quick start colab notebook does not will not.
+The pygame GUI does is not rendered since the quick start colab notebook is unable to.

 # December 20th